 Wavelengths in the range 600–700 nm are used to treat superficial tissue, and longer wavelengths in the range 780–950 nm, which penetrate further, are used to treat deeper-seated tissues.

 Wavelengths in the range 700–770 nm have been found to have limited biochemical activity and are therefore not used.

-If you are trying to chose a device with the 'best bang for your buck', you may want to find something that has minimal energy going to 700-770nm light.
-For example, the Red Light Man half body panelshave power equally split between 620nm, 670nm, 760nm and 830nm wavelengths.
+If you are trying to choose a device with 'the best bang for your buck', you may want to find something that has minimal energy going to 700–770nm light.
+For example, the Red Light Man half body panels have power equally split between 620nm, 670nm, 760nm and 830nm wavelengths.
 Though all ranges are within the 'optical window', the 760nm light may be wasted when it comes to health benefits according to this report.

-In simple terms, the 660nm light is absorbed faster by the skin, useful for those who want to reduce wrinkles, boost collagen, and reduce scars and stretch marks.
+In simple terms, the 660nm light is absorbed faster by the skin which is useful for those who want to reduce wrinkles, boost collagen and reduce scars and stretch marks.

-The 850nm light goes deeper into the body, helping with inflammation and joint pain and muscle and organ recovery and health.
+The 850nm light goes deeper into the body—helping with inflammation, joint pain, muscle recovery and organ health.

-In addition to improving steroid functioning through thyroid hormones, red light therapy can also increase steroid hormones such as testosterone by directly stimulating the energy production in organs associated therewith.
-An example would be testosterone production in the testicles.(25)
+In addition to improving steroid hormones through thyroid function, red light therapy can also increase steroid hormones such as testosterone by directly stimulating the energy production in organs associated therewith.
+An example would be testosterone production in the testicles (25).